Have your say

 It is widely agreed the Mental Health Act needs urgent change.
 Work by the Government to change this law has been underway since 2019 (after He Ara Oranga, the report of the 2018 Government Inquiry into Mental Health and Addiction, recommended changing it).

 On 1 October 2024, the Government released a new draft of this law (called the ‘Mental Health Bill’).
-During the public consultation stage of this law change process, there will be an opportunity for you to have your say on it.
+You can now have your say on this draft law until midnight on Friday, 20 December 2024, by clicking on the button below.

-Watch our video above, to learn more about this process and how to get involved.
+Watch our video above, to learn more about how to get involved.

-Remember, no matter who you are — a person who has been under the Mental Health Act; a friend, family or whānau member; a politician or decision-maker; or part of the media — you can influence the Mental Health Act to change for the better.
+Remember, no matter who you are — a person who has been under the Mental Health Act; a friend, family or whānau member; a politician or decision-maker; or part of the media — you can influence the Mental Health Act to change for the better by having your say on it before midnight on Friday, 20 December 2024.

 Watch our video above, to discover four ways you can get actively involved in making change.